scylladb/scylladb/docs/upgrade/upgrade-to-enterprise/upgrade-guide-from-5.0-to-2022.1/upgrade-guide-from-5.0-to-2022.1-rpm.rst

 * Start ScyllaDB
 * Validate that the upgrade was successful

 Apply the following procedure **serially** on each node.
-Do not move to the next node before validating the node is up and running the new version.
+Do not move to the next node before validating that the node is up and running the new version.

 **During** the rolling upgrade, it is highly recommended:

-* Not to use new 2022.1 features
+* Not to use new 2022.1 features.
 * Not to run administration functions, like repairs, refresh, rebuild or add or remove nodes.
 See :doc:`here </operating-scylla/manager/2.1/sctool>` for suspending Scylla Manager scheduled or running repairs.
-* Not to apply schema changes
+* Not to apply schema changes.

 Upgrade Steps
 =============